 I have recently read a book called The Willoughbys by Lois Lowry.

-It was an equally entertaining and disturbing read.
+It was an equally entertaining and yet perhaps more importantly, disturbing read.

 In the beginning of the book we are introduced to a number of characters.
 There are Mr. and Mrs. Willoughby, who detest their children and try to think of a way to be rid of them.